janickbraun/rapidtyper/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or feedback, please don't hesitate to contact the project maintainer at [rapidtyper@grovider.co](rapidtyper@grovider.co).
 We appreciate your interest in RapidTyper and look forward to hearing from you!